Wang-lab-UCSD/Benchmarking-tpLMs/README.md

 </details>

 ---
-### :two: Benchmarking text-integrated protein language models against ESM2 3B
+### :two: Benchmarking text-integrated protein language models against Ankh, ESM2 3B, and ProtT5.
-Run `run_tplm_benchmarks.sh` to train models for benchmarking tpLMs against ESM2 3B on AAV, GB1, GFP, Location, Meltome, and Stability.
+Run `run_tplm_benchmarks.sh` to train models for benchmarking tpLMs against large pLMs on AAV, GB1, GFP, Location, Meltome, and Stability.

 ---
 ### :three: Evaluating embedding fusion
 Run `run_embedding_fusion_benchmarks.sh` to train models for benchmarking embedding fusion with tpLMs on AAV, GB1, GFP, Location, Meltome, and Stability.

+After steps 2 and 3, we can run `analysis/benchmark_analysis.ipynb`.
+This notebook will read the output files of benchmarking and aggregate all the results, calculate the mean and 95% CIs of all single and combined embedding performances.

 ---
-### :four: Identifying optimal combinations and evaluating performance on protein-protein interaction prediction
-Run `run_ppi.sh` to use the greedy heuristic to identify a promising combination of embeddings, then train models with all possible combinations of embeddings to identify the true best combination.
+### :four: Evaluating different feature selection algorithms
+Run the `analysis/benchmark_selection_algs.ipynb` notebook to evaluate three different feature selection algorithms against the exhaustive search on AAV, GB1, GFP, Location, Meltome, and Stability.
+This step requires the results from steps 2 and 3 to properly run.

+This notebook contains a python-version of the selection algorithms, and uses the results of steps 3 to run through the selection algorithms, recording the total time used.
+It also contains the code to generate Figure 3C.
+Please consider the term reverse elimination interchangeable with the term backward selection used in the paper.
+(This will be updated soon to remove any confusion.)

 ---
 ### :five: Identifying optimal combinations and evaluating performance on homologous sequence recovery
-Run `run_cath.sh` to use the greedy heuristic to identify a promising combination of embeddings, then evaluate all possible combinations of embeddings to identify the true best combination.
+Run `run_cath.sh` to use embedding fusion + greedier forward selection to identify a promising combination of embeddings, then evaluate all possible combinations of embeddings to identify the true best combination.
+Note, for this task, we can afford to check combinations including pLMs.

+In `analysis/homologous_sequence_vis.ipynb` we will visualize the embeddings of all the CATH dataset proteins with t-SNE, using first ProteinCLIP, the embedding that enabled the previous state-of-the-art results.
+Next, we will visualize the combination of embeddings found by GFS that enabled the new state-of-the-art results.

+---
+### :six: Identifying optimal combinations and evaluating performance on protein-protein interaction prediction
+Run `run_ppi.sh` to use embedding fusion + greedier forward selection to identify a promising combination of embeddings, then train models with all possible combinations of embeddings to identify the true best combination.
+We also train the original NaderiAlizadeh classifier with ESM2 650M, and also run inference to get the predicted probabilities of this model.
+Note, for inference, we need to load the model checkpoints.
+If reproducing the results, please ensure that you have first run training to generate the checkpoint.
+If you do not wish to train the model, we will upload the exact checkpoints used to the Huggingface repo above.

+Next, run `analysis/ppi_analysis.ipynb` For further analysis of our best embedding fusion combination, we will calculate the precision and number of false positives made in the top-k predictions of the previous best NaderiAlizadeh classifier, and compare them with our embedding fusion + GFS enabled model.

 ---